Skip to content

 /gen_metrics Generate a metric for total order count

 Agent Actions: 1.
 Finds orders.yml semantic model 2.
 Reads file to discover order_count measure 3.
-Generates MEASURE_PROXY metric:
+Generates simple metric:

 ---